liquinlab/elm-smile/docs/steps.md

 when you want to create hierarchical trial structures or when each trial needs its own sequence of sub-trials.

-Each row in a table can have its own nested table, which you can access in two
+Each row in a table can have its own nested table, which you can access using array-like indexing:
-ways:

-1. Using the `.nested` property to directly access the nested table
-2. Using array-like indexing to access rows of the nested table

 ```js
 const stepper = api.useHStepper()